-7.1.1 Devices for tests whose results reference this standard shall be selected in accordance with either Section 7.1.3 or Section 7.1.4.

-7.1.2 These selection procedures shall not apply to developmental testing and the like when results are for in-house use only and not for external presentations.
+- 7.1.1 Devices Air cleaners for tests whose results reference this standard shall be selected in accordance with either Section 7.1.3 or Section 7.1.4. - 7.1.2 These selection procedures shall not apply to are not required for developmental testing and the like when results are for in-house use only and not for external presentations.